rmoehn/py-unicode/README.rst

 ❃ external libraries
     Check whether the library calls you're using accept and return ``str`` or ``unicode``.
 If they accept and return ``str``, take care to make the right conversions.
-Below are my `notes on which libraries do what`_.
+Below are `notes on which libraries do what`_.

 ❃ environment variables
     Use ``unicode_environ.getenv`` and ``unicode_environ.environ`` instead of